luiztools/bot-dex-examples/README.md

 # bot-dex-examples
-Simple bots for decentralized exchanges (dex) as PancakeSwap and Uniswap.
+Simple bots for decentralized exchanges (dex) as PancakeSwap, Uniswap and SushiSwap.

 ## AVISOS